 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge and contentions that you would like to use veterans' benefits, you were young and irresponsible, been sober for 18 years, employed your entire life, supports your girlfriend and her autistic son, and you attend AA groups.
-For purposes of clemency and equity consideration, the Board noted you provided a certificate of achievement from your employer but no advocacy letters.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that you would like to receive Department of Veterans Affairs (VA) health care and burial benefits, enough time has passed and you served your punishment, and you have matured, changed your life around, and become a model citizen.
+For purposes of clemency and equity consideration, the Board noted you provided a personal statement but no supporting documentation describing post-service accomplishments or advocacy letters.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your unexcused absences from drills, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it showed a complete disregard for your military obligations.
-Further, the Board noted that your record clearly reflected your misconduct and the evidence of record did not show that you were not responsible for your conduct or that you should not be held accountable for your actions.
-Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits, or enhancing educational or employment opportunities.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP, SCM and SPCM, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and the likely negative impact your conduct had on the good order and discipline of your command.
+Further, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits, or enhancing educational or employment opportunities.
+Finally, the Board noted that your record clearly reflected your misconduct and the evidence of record did not show that you were not responsible for your conduct or that you should not be held accountable for your actions.

 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board commends your post-discharge accomplishments and carefully considered the evidence you submitted in mitigation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+While the Board commends your post-discharge accomplishments and carefully considered the statement you submitted in mitigation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigated evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.